Use the Symposium on Apps Submission Form to submit your proposal before the submission deadline (7 June 2012, 23:59 UTC/GMT).

 What are good-quality presentation/workshop notes?

 Think of your notes as being the textbook chapters that you summarize in your presentation.
 Good-quality notes are any combination of materials (text, images, video, source code, demos, etc.) that can assist people during your presentation and beyond the scope of the auditorium.
 Copies of the slides, images, and videos used during the presentation are common, but by themselves are not enough.
-They should be annotated with additional detailed explanations of complex concepts, elaborations on related topics that could not be fit into the time of the presentation, mathematical derivations, etc.
+They should be annotated with additional detailed explanations of complex concepts, elaborations on related topics that cannot fit into the time of the presentation, mathematical derivations, etc.

 Clear examples, tutorials, explanation of techniques, annotations from your experience, and program source code, for example, are always appreciated by the attendees.
 This material should help attendees accurately understand your presentation and build a useful context for application of what they have learned.